Frequently asked questions

 What is your favourite book by someone else?

-My favourite books in the whole world are Possession by A S Byatt, Cold Mountain by Charles Frazier and The Name of the Rose by Umberto Eco.
+My favourite books in the whole world are Possession by A S Byatt, The Poisonwood Bible by Barbara Kingsolver and The Goldfinch by Donna Tartt.

 Can you come to visit my school?